Types of Greyhound Wagering in the US

 Patrons can go to a track to watch and wager on a live greyhound race at one of the two remaining dog tracks in the United States.
 These two tracks are Wheeling Island Casino Racetrack and Mardi Gras Casino & Resort, both located in West Virginia.

-In 2023, $8,819,511 was wagered live on these two dog tracks.
-In 2022, live wagering accounted for 4% of all greyhound betting in the United States.
+In 2023, $8,819,511 was wagered on live racing at these two dog tracks, accounting for 2.2% of all greyhound betting in the United States.

 Simulcast wagering on dog racing